MellowMelon/shortvas/README.md

 All colors that can be passed into the various Shortvas methods pass through this function, so you probably don't need to use it directly.

+## Shortvas.extend(methods)

+Extends the prototype of `ShortvasContext` with all methods on the provided object which are own and enumerable.
+Nonfunction values will be ignored.

+## Shortvas.extendPath(methods)

+Extends the prototype of `ShortvasPath` with all methods on the provided object which are own and enumerable.
+Nonfunction values will be ignored.

 ## ShortvasContext

 A `ShortvasContext` is returned from the module's top level `get` method and is